Houston, Texas, 1965

 Had something else gone wrong?
 Other than the obvious fallout from the explosion at the Cape?

-He exhaled.
-This was about a woman?
-Vivy had been unforgettable, with that heavy Elizabeth Taylor eye makeup and those lush curves.
+While he didn’t know why they were asking, he had no trouble recalling Vivy.
+She had been unforgettable, with that heavy Elizabeth Taylor eye makeup and those lush curves.
 She’d looked like a kid playing dress up and talked like a sloe gin fizz.
 He’d heard her laugh from across the room and he’d had to have her.
-So he had.

-But Dean didn’t kiss and tell, and he certainly didn’t do it with the director of ASD and its chief engineer, who a few weeks back had instructed him and all the other astronauts to keep it in their pants until the mission was back on track.
+Dean didn’t kiss and tell, and he certainly didn’t do it with the director of ASD and its chief engineer, who two months back had instructed him and all the other astronauts to keep it in their pants until the mission was back on track.
 No more mistakes, and no women.

 Dean shrugged.
 “Why are you asking?”

-“Do you remember the girl?”
+“Do you remember her?”
 Jensen’s question was measured, but something enormous and angry sat under it.

-Dean tried to appear contrite.
+Okay.
+He could do contrite.
 They’d heard the story somehow and were mad because they had their facts wrong.
 He had to correct them.
 “It was before you gave those orders,” he said to Parsons.
-“Before the accident.”
-It had happened on the same night, in point of fact.

 “Yeah, well, that doesn’t matter.
-You’ve created another heap of shit.”
+You’ve created a heap of shit.”
 Parsons spat the words out like they were poison.

 “Did you happen to ask who her daddy was before you took her to bed?”

 Dean swallowed.
 He hadn’t asked much.
-She’d smiled at him, liked she was a bit lost, and her accent had made his head swim and he’d wanted to get her dress off.
+She’d smiled at him and her accent had made his head swim and he’d wanted to get her dress off.
 It had been just that simple.
 “Who’s her daddy?”

 Benjy Muller—Benjamin Muller.
 The owner of the most prominent defense contracting firm in the country.
 The man who was building the next generation spacesuit for ASD—the one that had unexpectedly depressurized and injured Lee Carruthers.
 Muller was one of the richest and most powerful men in the country, let alone Houston.